ashramwen/kii-mt7688-agent/README.md

 node main.js
 ```

 In some old node, we may need to force garbage collection manually.
-Just add the option: ‘–expose-gc’
+Just add the option: `--expose-gc’
 ```sh
 node --expose-gc main.js
 ```